Murder of Png Hock Seng: Motive and attack

 The following was the official version of the murder of Png Hock Seng, based on the court documents, statement of facts provided by the seven accused and evidence collected by the police.

 It was recounted that prior to the murder, Benedict Kho Lian Teck, one of the youths involved in the murder, and his friends were attacked by several members of the Sio Gi Ho gang at Bugis Junction shopping mall.
 Kho, who belonged to the Sio Koon Tong gang, sought the help of his own gang to seek revenge, and six members of the gang, together with Kho, were dispatched to look for the Sio Gi Ho gang and retaliate.
 The seven members gathered at Dhoby Ghaut MRT station, where they encountered Png and his two friends coming out of a taxi.
 The group approached Png, and asked him which gang did he belong to.
 Png, who happened to be part of Sio Gi Ho but was not involved in the earlier gang clash, replied that he was a member of Sio Gi Ho, and upon receiving the answer, the group started to attack Png without further verifying any of his involvement in the incident.

-One of the youths, identified as Yeo Hsi Tsung (杨恩聪 Yáng Ēncōng), allegedly stood guard over Png's two friends on the side and stopped them from intervening, while the rest sprang upon Png, who was kicked and punched multiple times.
+One of the youths, identified as Yeo Hsi Tsung (杨恩聪 (Yáng Ēncōng, Iôⁿ Ern-chhong)), allegedly stood guard over Png's two friends on the side and stopped them from intervening, while the rest sprang upon Png, who was kicked and punched multiple times.
 At one point, while Png was keeling down and warding the blows by covering his head, one of the attackers, Allan Tan Kei Loon, charged at him and plunged the knife into Png's back only once.
 Tan had earlier bought two knives and provided one for one of his fellow gang members while arming himself with the other.
 This single stab wound inflicted by Tan mortally wounded Png and he died soon after the group ended their attack upon seeing that he was down.